Ron and Amy were in a sexless marriage. Their sex life was almost non-existent.

 L – LEARN what makes your partner feel loved

-Use the Rekindling Exercise to learn specific behaviors that make your partner feel loved.
+Use the Caring Behaviors exercise to learn specific behaviors that make your partner feel loved.

 Examples: make me coffee in the morning, call me from work just to check in, tell me I’m doing a good job, help me with my chores around the house, spend quality time talking with me, take a shower with me, compliment me on how I look, give me a back rub, want to have sex with me, bring me an unexpected gift, cuddle without having to have sex, etc.